-Jon believes in lawyering without borders, by being admitted to the surrounding essential bars and by litigating with an eye to transcending obstacles as best he can.
-He is admitted to practice before the United States Supreme Court, and the state and federal trial and appellate courts in Virginia, Maryland, and Washington, D.C.
+Virginia criminal lawyer Jon Katz believes in lawyering without borders, by being admitted to the surrounding essential bars and by litigating with an eye to transcending obstacles as best he can.
 Jon passed both his bar exams (Virginia and Maryland) on the first sitting, including when the Virginia bar exam had a 45% pass rate (Feb.
 1997).

-Jon graduated from the highly-competitive George Washington University Law School (J.D.
+Fairfax criminal lawyer Jon Katz graduated from the highly-competitive George Washington University Law School (J.D.
 1989) and Tufts University (B.A., cum laude, 1985).
 Through highly-competitive selection processes, Jon attended the Trial Practice Institute of the National Criminal Defense College (1994) and the full-month Trial Lawyer’s College (1995).

 Great legal defense requires constant learning and retooling, including through sharing and brainstorming with colleagues, and serving worthy organizations.
-In that regard, Jon is a member of the National Association of Criminal Defense Lawyers, National College of DUI Defense, Legal Committee of the National Organization for the Reform of Marijuana Laws, Virginia Association of Criminal Defense Lawyers, Maryland Criminal Defense Attorneys Association, First Amendment Lawyers Association, American Civil Liberties Union.
-Jon is a past Vice President of the Philippine American Bar Association of the capital area (1998-2001), Board Member of Helping Individual Prostitutes Survive (2002-05), and Board Member of the American Civil Liberties Union of the Nation’s Capital (1992-95).
+In that regard, Fairfax criminal lawyer Jon Katz is a member of the National Association of Criminal Defense Lawyers, National College of DUI Defense, Legal Committee of the National Organization for the Reform of Marijuana Laws, Virginia Association of Criminal Defense Lawyers, First Amendment Lawyers Association, and American Civil Liberties Union.
+Jon is a past Board Member of Helping Individual Prostitutes Survive (2002-05), Board Member of the American Civil Liberties Union of the Nation’s Capital (1992-95), and Vice President of the Philippine American Bar Association of the capital area (1998-2001),

 Jon opened his current law firm in 2008.
 Before then, he was the criminal defense law partner at the law firm of Marks & Katz, LLC (1998-2008), a trial lawyer at Chaikin & Sherman (1996-98), a trial lawyer at the Maryland Public Defender’s Office, and an associate attorney at D.C.’s Weiner, McCaffrey law firm.
-During law school, Jon worked as a law clerk at the Weiner, McCaffrey law firm (1988-90), and a first-year summer law clerk at the then-named Federal Home Loan Bank Board (1988).
-Before law school, Jon worked for a year as a financial auditor at the Irving Trust Company (1985-86), an insurance assistant at an agency of Chubb Insurance (1984), and as an intern at Shearson/American Express (1983) and the Center for Space Policy (1983).
+During law school, Jon worked as a law clerk at the Weiner, McCaffrey law firm (1988-90), and as a first-year summer law clerk at the then-named Federal Home Loan Bank Board (1988).
+Before law school, Jon worked for a year as a financial examiner at the Irving Trust Company (1985-86).

-Spreading the word of justice.
-Jon believes in spreading the word of justice on his blog and through the news media.
-He is experienced effectively dealing with the media to his clients’ best advantage, having defended in such high profile cases as the Westboro Baptist Church’s trial (that proceeded to a Supreme Court victory on First Amendment grounds); radical peace activists in the Plowshares depleted uranium case (teaming up with former Attorney General Ramsey Clark to defend famous peace activist Philip Berrigan and co-defendants).
+Virginia criminal lawyer Jon Katz believes in spreading the word of justice on his criminal defense blog and through the news media.
+He is experienced effectively dealing with the media to his clients’ advantage, having defended in such high profile cases as the Westboro Baptist Church’s trial (that proceeded to a Supreme Court victory on First Amendment grounds); radical peace activists in the Plowshares depleted uranium case (teaming up with Lyndon Johnson’s last attorney general Ramsey Clark to defend famous peace activist Philip Berrigan and co-defendants).